Juniper is currently for sale! See her listing on YachtWorld

 Here are a few details:

 Refrigeration: Juniper came equipped with a Technautics “Cool Blue” holding plate fridge/freezer system.
 It is a 12volt DC system that is designed to be “cruiser maintained.”
 The refrigerant is filled by volume not by pressure, so it is easy if you have 2- 12 ounce cans of refrigerant.
-Ice also tends to build up on the holding plate which causes the system to perform poorly, a complaint the former owners had as well, but defrosting the plate when the frost reaches 1/4 inches makes a big difference.
+The customer service from Technautics is excellent.
+Comprehensive and immediate.

 Galley: We have a Force 10 3-burner propane-fueled gas stove.
 It also has a small oven.
 We carry 2 20-gallon propane tanks in a dedicated locker at the stern of the boat.
 We also have a double-basin sink with a pressurized water system plus a mechanical foot pump for both fresh water and sea water.
 We also have a Seagull filter system for fresh drinking water.
 The Seagull is a must have and is a fantastic filter.